 Nationwide Children’s Once Again Named to Honor Roll List of U.S. News & World Report’s Best Children’s Hospitals

-July 2017 - Nationwide Children’s Hospital has once again been named to U.S. News & World Report’s Best Children’s Hospital Honor Roll, moving up to #7.
-This top distinction is awarded to only ten children’s hospitals with the most exceptional performance across the rankings.
+June 2020 - Nationwide Children’s Hospital has once again been named to U.S. News & World Report’s Best Children’s Hospital Honor Roll at #8.
+This top distinction is awarded to only 10 children’s hospitals with the most exceptional performance across all specialty rankings.
+We have also been ranked once again as a Best Children’s Hospital in all 10 specialties, for the tenth consecutive year.

 Re-designated as a Magnet™ organization